ouic/m3u_magicien/README.md

     -   Open the application in your browser.
     -   You will see "fichier m3u" title and "Choose File" button on the same line.
     -   Click on the "Choose File" button to upload your `.m3u` file.
-2.  **Filter by Genre**:
+2.  **Filter by Group Title**:
-    -   Once the file is loaded, the application will parse the M3U content and display the "Genres" buttons.
+    -   Once the file is loaded, the application will parse the M3U content and display the group titles in a grid of buttons under "Genres" title.
-    -   Click on some genres to select or unselect them.
+    -   Click on the group title buttons to select or unselect them.
+Selected buttons will have a different background color.
-3.  **View the list of films for the selected genres**:
+3.  **View URLs for Selected Groups**:
-    -   As you select the genres, the "Films" section will dynamically update to display the list of file names.
+    -   As you select group titles, the "Films" section will dynamically update to display the list of file names (with clickable links to the URLs) for the selected groups in a grid layout.
-    -   Click on a film to open the corresponding URL.
+    -   Click on a file name to open the corresponding URL in a new tab.

 ## Notes

+-   The application filters group titles to only include those starting with "VOD" and containing "FRENCH" or ending with "[FR]".
+-   Group titles starting with "VOD - " and ending with " [FR]" are renamed for better readability in the filter buttons.
+-   File names in the URL list starting with "FR - " are also renamed for better readability.
--   The list of films is sorted alphabetically.
+-   The list of group titles is sorted alphabetically.
+-   The list of URLs for selected groups is also sorted by file name.
+-   "fichier m3u" title and "Choose File" button are now displayed on the same line.

-Enjoy using the M3U magician App!
+Enjoy using the M3U Parser and Filter App!